Oscillations of dark matter halos in galaxies and their effects on motion of stars: Conclusions

 \section{Conclusions}

-In this paper, we have estimated the effect of oscillation of the baryonic matter in a galaxy relative to the dark matter halo.
+In this paper, we have estimated the effect of oscillation of matter in a galaxy relative to the dark matter halo.
 We have considered the case where such oscillations have a small amplitude as compared with the size of the galaxy.
-In this regime the oscillations are approximately harmonic with a period comparable to the periods of star rotations in the galaxy.
-We argued that these oscillations should be long lived because they cannot generate large amount of gravitational waves and are damped mainly through dynamical friction in the gas galactic component.
-It is plausible that such oscillations may be caused by merging of the galaxy with other dwarf galaxies.
+In this regime, the oscillations are approximately harmonic with a period comparable to the periods of star rotations in the galaxy.
+We argued that these oscillations are damped mainly through dynamical friction (the quality factor $\sim$ 10).
+It is plausible that such oscillations may be caused by collision of galaxies, although the question of possible origin of this effect requires further studies.
+The hypothesis of existence of these oscillations is confirmed by the analysis of \emph{Gaia} space observatory data by \cite{Belokurov-22} and numerical simulations in by \cite{Bland-Hawthorn_2025}.
+In this letter, we develop a simple analytical description of one possible contribution to such non-equilibrium dynamics.

-In Sec.~\ref{SecTrajectories} we showed that oscillations of the dark matter halo relative to the baryonic component can produce significant perturbations to stellar orbits within the Galaxy.
+In Sec.~\ref{SecTrajectories} we showed that oscillations of the dark matter halo relative to the matter component can produce significant perturbations to stellar orbits within the Galaxy.
 To illustrate this effect, we considered stars initially on circular orbits in the galactic plane ($z=0$) and examined the evolution of their vertical motion under the periodic forcing induced by the halo oscillation.
 We found that the vertical ($z$) components of these trajectories oscillate with a frequency that depends on the galactocentric radius.
 For stars at particular radii, this vertical frequency becomes commensurate with the driving frequency, leading to a resonance.
 The resulting amplification of vertical oscillations can, in principle, eject such stars from the galactic disk, potentially contributing to the population of runaway stars.
+Analogous oscillations of the hot gas halo component in galaxies should have significantly larger periods and are unlikely to produce significant perturbations of star orbits.